ChrisDuffley/stationPlaylist/readme.md

 * 25.11: with debug logging enabled, NVDA will no longer record Studio API specific debug messages.
 A new command-line option (--spl-apidebug) was added to include Studio API debug messages and should be used as directed by add-on developers.
 * In Studio, search history in track finder (Control+NVDA+F) is replaced with a search edit field to align with NVDA's own find dialog experience.
+* In Studio, when braille timer is enabled, NVDA will only announce remaining track/intro duration if the value displayed falls below end of track/song ramp alarm value instead of displaying track remaining time.

 ## Version 25.09/25.06.6-LTS